livinin82/steam-deck-pirates/README.md

 > [!TIP]
 > Ludusavi is great for regular backups and for moving saves between different systems or installs.

+#### 3. Using EmuSync (emulator saves)

+**[EmuSync](https://github.com/emu-sync/EmuSync)** is a tool that helps you automatically back up and sync your emulator save files, save states, and configuration files across devices or to cloud storage.
+It supports a wide range of emulators and platforms, making it easy to keep your progress safe and portable.

+**How to use EmuSync:**
+1. Visit the [EmuSync GitHub page](https://github.com/emu-sync/EmuSync) and download the latest release for your platform (Linux, Windows, etc.).
+2. Extract the archive and follow the installation instructions in the README.
+3. Configure EmuSync:
+    - Run the EmuSync executable or script.
+    - Add your emulator save folders and choose your sync/backup destination (local folder, cloud, etc.).
+    - You can set up profiles for different emulators or systems.
+4. Sync or back up:
+    - Use the EmuSync interface or command to start syncing or backing up your files.
+    - You can automate this process or run it manually as needed.

+> [!TIP]
+> EmuSync is especially useful if you play on multiple devices or want an easy way to back up all your emulator saves at once.
+See the [official EmuSync documentation](https://github.com/emu-sync/EmuSync) for advanced options and troubleshooting.

 > [!NOTE]
 > There is also a cool app called **[Shortix](https://github.com/Jannomag/shortix)**.
 Shortix creates user-readable symlinks for Proton game prefixes, making it much easier to find your mods, game saves, etc. Once installed, you'll have a folder with shortcuts to your Proton folders.
 All info is in the link.
 This is optional, but can make the process easier.